Printer version | Large print .pdf version

 The teaching of eternal torment has done more to drive people to atheism and insanity than any other invention of men.
 It is unconscionable slander upon the loving character of our gracious, heavenly Father and has done untold harm to the Christian cause.

 Much could be said concerning each of these previous verses; but we will delay that for now as this mystery unfolds before us and defer to another who used his pen to draw and paint some of these truths upon the canvasses of our souls.
-Quite a number of years ago:
+Quite a number of years ago, he wrote:

 "It is most regrettable that many Bible translators have been careless in their translation of words that concern the ages.
 The common thought seems to have been that any age following this present age must be identical with eternity, which. of course, is gross error, and we get ourselves into all manner of confusion by thinking that such is the case.
-For instance, according to the King James Version Jesus, speaking of the blasphemy of the Holy Ghost, is clearly quoted as saying, "He that blasphemeth the Holy Ghost hath never forgiveness."
+For instance, according to the King James Version Jesus, speaking of the blasphemy of the Holy Ghost, is clearly quoted as saying, 'He that blasphemeth the Holy Ghost hath never forgiveness.'
 Mark 3:29.
 Because of this faulty rendering we have concocted the fallacious notion of an unpardonable sin.
-But the Emphatic Diaglott translates the passage correctly thus: "Whoever may blaspheme the Holy Spirit has no forgiveness to the age, but is exposed to aionian (age lasting) judgment. " The age referred to here is the millennial age.
+But the Emphatic Diaglott translates the passage correctly thus: 'Whoever may blaspheme the Holy Spirit has no forgiveness to the age, but is exposed to aionian (age lasting) judgment.'
 Likewise also the passage in Matt.
-12:32: "…Whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come."
+12:32: '…Whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.'
 The word world here, as the margin of your Bible will probably indicate, is translated from the Greek word aion, which means age or some indefinite time.
 See also Young's Concordance.